-A lot of safety equipment which works to help the elderly maintain independence in their homes, is not going to be covered by Original Medicare Part B.
+A lot of safety equipment which is designed to help the elderly maintain independence in their homes, is not going to be covered by Original Medicare Part B.

-Bathroom safety equipment for example is not “medically necessary” according to Medicare, but rather is either “primarily not medical in nature” and “for convenience”, or “for comfort”.
+A lot of bathroom safety equipment, for example, is not “medically necessary” according to Medicare, but rather, is either “primarily not medical in nature” and “for convenience”, or “for comfort”.

-As a result Medicare doesn’t really give coverage to much in the way of bathroom safety equipment.
+As a result, Medicare doesn’t really give coverage to that many items of bathroom safety equipment.

 The following safety items for the bathroom are not covered by Medicare –